rhythmw9/Chromatic_Tuner/README.md

 ### Project Media

-All screenshots, diagrams, and demo assets are located in the `/media` folder, including:
+All screenshots, diagrams, and demo video are located in the `/media` folder, including:
 - Vivado block design screenshots (`bd1.png`, `bd2.png`)
 - UI screenshots for each operating mode
 - State machine diagram (`state_diagram.pdf`)